JackTheFullDev/expenses-chart/expenses-chart-component-main/README.md

 ![Design preview for the Expenses chart component coding challenge](./design/desktop-preview.jpg)

+Next step with my frontend journey, junior level and first approach to graphs and local json data.

 ## Welcome! 👋

 Thanks for checking out this front-end coding challenge.